Caen Synagogue

-The Synagogue of Caen is a French synagogue located at 46 Avenue de la Libération, in Caen, Calvados, Normandy.
+The Caen Synagogue (Synagogue de Caen), officially Synagogue of the Hebrew Cultural Association, is a Jewish congregation and synagogue, located at 46 Avenue de la Libération, in Caen, Calvados, in the Normandy region of France.
 The president of the Israelite Cultural Association of Caen (ACI), who own the building, is Nassim Levy.

 History

 Before the construction of the synagogue, Jews in Caen held services in different locations around the city, notably in community buildings or the musée Langlois.
 With the arrival of North African Jews in France following the Indépendance of Algeria, the local Jewish community, largely composed of Ashkenazi Jews, recognized the need for the construction of a dedicated place of worship.